frontier997/edx/Readme.md

-### This project contains the edx series 1 emulator.
+### This repository contains the edx series 1 emulator.